Richard

 Arising out of his arbitration work, Richard has developed a particular expertise in the workings and drafting of arbitration agreements and other dispute resolution provisions.

-Richard acts regularly on significant commercial and business contract disputes both in court and in arbitration.
-Those most often arise out of joint ventures, supply and distribution contracts, contracts to provide services, commodities, energy and other resources.
+Richard acts regularly on significant commercial and business contract and shareholder disputes both in court and in arbitration.
+Those most often arise out of joint ventures, business acquisitions, supply and distribution contracts, contracts to provide services, commodities, energy and other resources.
 As a product of that work, Richard has developed particular expertise in claims for the misuse of confidential information in the commercial context.

-Richard’s active participation in motorsport and knowledge of the industry has led to a number of motor and motorsport related cases.
+Richard’s active participation in motorsport, keen interest in collector cars and knowledge of the industry has led to a number of motor and motorsport-related cases.

 Shareholder disputes (including unfair prejudice remedies) and partnership disputes are a regular feature of Richard’s commercial dispute resolution work.

-Richard regularly acts for clients, both longstanding and new, on contested business lease renewals and dilapidations claims in respect of commercial premises.
+Richard regularly acts for clients, both longstanding and new, on all aspects of landlord and tenant disputes, most often in the context of contested business lease renewals and dilapidations.

 Richard’s practice includes advising and representing clients in cases of taxation professional negligence.